snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 }
 ```

-And we need to extend the IAM permissions to trigger the codedeploy:
+And we need to extend the IAM permissions, so the CodePipeline is able to to
+trigger CodeDeploy:

 ```terraform
 statement {